joshbickett/generative-computer/REAL_AGENT_SETUP.md

 ---

 **For now, enjoy the smart simulator!
-It's fast, works out of the box, and generates great todo lists.** 🚀
+It's fast, works out of the box, and delivers great interactive experiences.** 🚀